iamnrupesh/scalr-api/README.rst

 Examples
 --------

-Here is an example of how to delete a Scalr role:
+Here are some examples on how to work with Scalr roles:

 .. code-block:: python